wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 As a breakthrough, **they trained the market by offering a toy that people were familiar with, the "Force" from Star Wars**.

-> At that time, it was very difficult to convince customers.
+> At that time, it was very difficult to convince customers to use a brainwave measuring product without obvious applications.
-> That's why we went with the kind of games first "Star Wars" because they have the force that many people understand.
+> That's why we went with "Star Wars" because they have the force that many people are familiar with.

-> So I used the Force to replace brainwaves.
-Then they became curious because everybody knew force is not real.
-They did an internet search, and they found out that they can use brain waves to do so.
+> “The Force” replaced “brainwaves”.
+Then they became curious because everybody knew the force is not real.
+People investigated the technology behind the Force Trainer and found NeuroSky Brainwave EEG technology.
-> That's called market training.
+> That's called “training the market”
 > ...
-> We spent a lot of effort in training the market because we had to train the market to accept or understand our product.
-But many companies fail to train the market and to make the market understand what they're doing.
+> We spent a lot of effort in training the market because we had to make people accept and understand our product.
+Many companies with great products failed to train the market and to make people understand their products
 > ...
 > It took a lot of effort to build products.
-But, thanks to this, we have been successful over the last 10 ~ 15 years in introducing this kind of technology to the general public consumers.
+Thanks to “triaing the market” strategy, we have been successful over the last 10 ~ 15 years in introducing our technology to the general public.

 &nbsp;